mondaycom/ns1-prometheus-exporter/README.md

 | `CLIENT_TIMEOUT` | The time, in milliseconds, for the HTTP client to wait for a response from NS1 | `3000` |
 | `CLIENT_BATCH_SIZE` | The maximum number of parallel requests to send to the NS1 API | `10` |

 ## Notes

 ### Exporter times and Prometheus timeouts
-When calling the `/metrics` endpoint, the exporter fetches real-time data from the NS1 API, if such data was not fetched in the last minute (and can be returned from cache).
+When calling the `/metrics` endpoint, the exporter fetches near-real-time data from the NS1 API, if such data was not fetched in the last minute (and can be returned from cache).

 Depending on the amount of zones/records you monitor, the response from the endpoint may take several seconds to return.
 If you're running in Kubernetes and using a `ServiceMonitor` object, you can adjust the `scrapeTimeout` property according to your needs: